laurencelundblade/t_cose/README.md

 The cmake configuration is modern and supports packages for its dependencies and dependents.
 It works with cmake GUIs that let you configure options.
-It should find QCBOR and the crypto library fairly automatically, especially if they are installed as a cmake package.
+It should find QCBOR and the crypto library automatically, especially if they are installed as cmake packages.
+When t_cose is installed by cmake, it is install as a cmake package.

 For cmake, the CRYPTO_PROVIDER parameter selects the library.
 For make there is a separate Makefile for each crypto library.

 ### QCBOR

-If QCBOR is installed in a standard place like /usr/local, then it should be found automatically.
+If QCBOR is installed in a standard location such as /usr/local, it may be found automatically.

-QCBOR may need to be downloaded and installed.
-Doing a full cmake install of QCBOR works best as t_cose can pick up the headers and library paths automatically.
-Regular install is OK too and make or cmake is likely to find it.
-If not the path to it can be set in Makefile.xxx or by configuration options in cmake.
+If QCBOR is installed but not found, the location must be specified explicitly.
+For Make-based builds, edit the paths in the appropriate Makefile.xxx.
+For CMake-based builds, set the cache variables QCBOR_INCLUDE_DIR and QCBOR_LIBRARY.

+If you need to download and install QCBOR, using CMake to build it is recommended, since it installs QCBOR as a CMake package, which integrates more easily with CMake-based builds.

 ### Supported Cryptographic Libraries

-Here's three crypto library configurations that are supported.
-Others can be added with relative ease.

-#### Test Crypto

-This configuration should work instantly on any device and is useful to do a large amount of testing with, but can't be put to full commercial use.
-What it lacks is integration with an crypto libraries implementation so it can't produce real COSE messages.

-This configuration (and only this configuration) uses a bundled SHA-256 implementation (SHA-256 is simple and easy to bundle, ECDSA is not).

-To build, run:

-    make -f Makefile.test

-or

-    cmake -S . -B build -DCRYPTO_PROVIDER=Test
-    cmake --build build

-#### OpenSSL Crypto -- Makefile.ossl
+#### OpenSSL

 This OpenSSL integration supports SHA-256, SHA-384 and SHA-512 with
 ECDSA, EdDSA, or RSAPSS to support the COSE algorithms ES256, ES384 and